CowDogMoo/warpgate/pkg/packer/README.md

 RunVersion() string, error
 ```

-RunVersion runs the version command and returns the Packer version.
+RunVersion runs the Packer version command and returns the Packer version.

+**Returns:**

+string: The version of Packer.
+error: An error if the version command fails.

 ---